Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 I’m not into museums but again, you have plenty of options : the maritime museum, the Boijmans museum (the largest and most popular of the city, but closed right now due to renovations), the Netherlands photo museum, the Witte de With center, the Kunsthal, the Wereldmuseum… It’s also possible to enjoy a sightseeing splash tour.
 Click here for more info.
 And of course, there’s the wonderful Efteling theme park, about one hour away from Rotterdam!

 I really liked my visit to Rotterdam.
 A relaxing city, it’s really nice to stay there.
 People are cool and the cost of living is not too high.
 If you’re in the area, or if you have some time, don’t hesitate to go there!
+If you plan to spend some time in the country, here are the best places to visit in the Netherlands!
 Here are a few tips now!

 How to get to Rotterdam